 The construction solution for River Street comprises a main frame concrete structure with infill panels.
-The offsite manufactured Pre Assembled Frames (PAF) were pre-boarded and insulated in EOS’s quality-controlled factory conditions using light steel frames from EOS and Weather Defence boarding from siniat as part of an Etex package, which is an A1 non combustible product.
+The offsite manufactured pre-assembled frames (PAF) were pre-boarded and insulated in EOS’s quality-controlled factory using light steel frames from EOS and A1 non-combustible Weather Defence boarding from Siniat as part of an Etex package.

-EOS is dedicated to promoting sustainability at every stage of the construction journey – our steel is highly recyclable, providing little onsite waste.
 Manufacturing a high performance, airtight building envelope reduces carbon emissions and energy requirements for the lifetime of the building.
-By lowering deliveries to site through taking an offsite manufacturing approach, reduces carbon emissions from vehicles and minimises disruption to the local area.
+By decreasing deliveries to site through taking an offsite manufacturing approach, reduces carbon emissions from vehicles and minimises disruption to the local area.

 The prefabrication of the individual steel elements took place under controlled, highly regulated and safe factory conditions.
 With so much work carried out offsite, the onsite construction schedule was reduced, and the build programme was relatively unaffected by adverse weather conditions.
 The pre-assembled framing (PAF) systems were pre-panelised complete with boarding and insulation as part of the offsite manufacturing process – reducing the need for working at height.
 No cutting or hot works were required onsite for the pre-assembled frames which improved site safety.